rachelcliff/TheCosplayQueue/README.md

 - Started the function on the join the queue modal to display the relevant position in the queue using JSON.
 This function has been put on the backburner until it is determined whether I will be using straight JSON or Websockets to implement the feature.

-WIP functions -> still need to be combined into the single functions folder: changelog -> currently implemented but non-functioning/needs testing user sign up-> currently implemented but non-functioning/needs testing update user data-> currently implemented but non-functioning/needs testing logout-> implemented and functioning filterInput-> implemented and functioning checkLogin-> currently implemented but needs testing database-connect-> implemented and functioning rate limiting -> implemented but untested
+WIP functions -> still need to be combined into the single functions folder: changelog -> WIP user sign up-> WIP update user data-> WIP logout-> Complete filterInput-> Complete checkLogin-> WIP database-connect-> Complete rate limiting -> WIP

 Front-end pages:
 - index (contains all of bases for the app)